“As you grow older, you will discover that you have two hands, one for helping yourself, the other for helping others.” -Audrey Hepburn

 “How can the sky be the limit, if there are footprints on the moon?” – Logic.

-From Raleigh, North Carolina, Aditya Shetye is excited to serve as your 2017-2018 North Carolina HOSA Vice President and your Northeastern Region Representative.
+From Raleigh, North Carolina, Aditya Shetye is excited to serve as your 2017-2018 North Carolina HOSA Vice President and your North Central Region Representative.
 Aditya is in his third year of HOSA and is eager to increase membership both at the regional and state level, engaging members with the service, leadership, and competitive aspects of HOSA.
 He was a state finalist in Forensic medicine in 2016 and placed second in Medical Innovation-Existing at the 2018 International Leadership Conference in Dallas, Texas.
 Outside of HOSA, Aditya is active in several clubs and organizations, such as Red Cross club, National Honor Society, and the Boy Scouts of America-

 in which he has earned the Eagle Scout rank.
 Currently a Senior at Wake Early College of Health and Sciences, Aditya plans on pursuing a career in Emergency medicine as a physician after attending a four-year university and majoring in biology.
 In his free time, Aditya enjoys